Touchpoint Closed to New Referrals - 19th July to 1st September 2022

-When you are living with disability, and are going through a difficult time, it can be very hard to access to the support you need to rebuild yourself and your life.

-This is where our FREE Touchpoint service comes in.

-FINAL DRAFT.
-Touchpoint Closed to New Referrals - 19th July to 1st September 2022

 When you are living with any form of disability, it can be very hard to access to the services and resources you need to help you live the life you want to live.

 This is where our FREE Touchpoint service comes in.